anoixis/cookies/README.md

 return new instances of the original with the requested changes.

 While this style of design has many benefits it can become fairly verbose very quickly.
-In order to get around that, FIG Cookies provides two facades in an attempt to help simply things and make the whole process less verbose.
+In order to get around that, Tank Cookies provides two facades in an attempt to help simply things and make the whole process less verbose.